 Both courses have an unlimited access period.
 Consequently, both choices ensure that until you pass your CPA exam, you will have unrestricted study time.
 This alleviates a lot of stress since you can set your own pace when making a study schedule.
 This makes it easy for anyone to pass the CPA exam, as you can tailor your study experience based off of your own work and home life.

 A pass guarantee is a good indicator of a trustworthy prep course.
 It proves to you that the company is confident in their materials and even more importantly, confident in you.
 As such, it’s always important to assess how any course handles this key aspect.

 Both courses handle the aspect in the same way.
 No matter what you choose, you will have unrestricted access to your course materials until you pass the exam.
 This guarantees that you’ll never be shut out of your studying before you’re ready.
 It also shows a great willingness to teach you what you need to know, no matter how long it takes!

-When it comes down to it, I have to recommend Roger over Wiley.
+When it comes down to it, I have to recommend UWorld Roger over Wiley.
 It’s a tough call since they go toe-to-toe in many of these categories.
-However, their incredibly detailed print materials and the sheer charisma behind Roger’s video content make them a one-of-a-kind review course that’s the most worthwhile for your time and money.
+However, their incredibly detailed print materials and the sheer charisma behind Roger’s video content make for a one-of-a-kind review course that’s the most worthwhile for your time and money.